- Home

 - Treatment for advanced cancer

-- Ask yourself if you are feeling unwell from the side effects of the treatment, from the advancing disease or from the emotions of the diagnosis.
-Some or all of these may be able to be treated.
+- Ask yourself if you are feeling unwell from the treatment side effects, the cancer or the emotions of the diagnosis.
+Some or all of these may be treatable, and you may have a different outlook if you feel better.

 Refusal of medical treatment